scikit-learn-contrib/MAPIE/doc/theoretical_description_binary_classification.rst

 score-based classifier [1].
 We will use their notation to present these different concepts.

-In MAPIE, we focus specifically on set prediction for multi-class classification and on calibration for binary classification.
+In MAPIE, we focus specifically on set prediction for multi-class classification and on calibration for binary classification (via scikit-learn).

 Although set prediction is possible for binary classification, we don't recommend using this setting.
+Instead, we recommend the use of calibration (see more details in the Calibration section or by using the :class:`~sklearn.calibration.CalibratedClassifierCV` proposed by scikit-learn or :class:`~mapie.calibration.MapieCalibrator` proposed in MAPIE even if top-Label calibration is actually not really binary use-cases).
 Here is an argument from Gupta et al [1]:

     PSs and CIs are only ‘informative’ if the sets or intervals produced by them are small.
 To quantify